aroffringa/glight/doc/source/tutorial/controlling-lights.rst

 - The button between the check-box and fader (with a single letter in it) can be used to flash / briefly turn a fader on.
 The fader will be on only on as long as the mouse button is hold down.
+- When hovering with the mouse over a fader, a up and/or down arrow button appears.
+Pressing these will fade in or out the light, correspondingly.
 - The letters on the flash button of each fader specifies a key that can be pressed to switch the fader on or off.
 For the image, for example, pressing the 'n' key would switch the fader off again.
 By default, each fader window